dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Except for the rare case of fully digitised stock management systems, manual records such as batch cards, stock cards and various ledgers are used for recording all stock transactions (such as stock receipts and distributions).
 At the end of every reporting period those records are reviewed, the required data values are tallied up with a calculator which are then reported.

 #### General principles
-- all logistics data needs to be collected with the same periodicity (for example, if stock on hand is recorded and reported monthly, distributions also need to be recorded and reported monthly)
+- All logistics data needs to be collected with the same periodicity (for example, if stock on hand is recorded and reported monthly, distributions also need to be recorded and reported monthly)
-- real-time data collection, such as with the DHIS2-RTS (Real-Time Stock management system) allows generating daily, monthly and annual reports automatically by the system
+- Real-time data collection, such as with the DHIS2-RTS (Real-Time Stock management system) allows generating daily, monthly and annual reports automatically by the system
-- daily reporting periods are not advisable as they are associated with a very high workload on (health) staff for daily reporting
+- Daily reporting periods are not advisable as they are associated with a very high workload on (health) staff for daily reporting
-- weekly reporting periods are not advisable because they are never commensurate with monthly and annual periods
+- Weekly reporting periods are not advisable because they are never commensurate with monthly and annual periods
-- in terms of logistics, logistics data should be recorded and reported for all healthcare goods which are (regularly) managed by a health facility (and not only for "tracer" products)
+- In terms of logistics, logistics data should be recorded and reported for all healthcare goods which are (regularly) managed by a health facility (and not only for "tracer" products)
-- collected logistics data is only meaningful if it is regularly and systematically collected for all items and all transactions
+- Collected logistics data is only meaningful if it is regularly and systematically collected for all items and all transactions

 ####	Stock receipt
 Ideally, collection of stock receipt data should not be necessary if a national eLMIS system is implemented which keeps accurate records of the shipments to each health facility which, with some delay, correspond to the stock receipts.
 For each consignment, national eLMIS systems should track the shipment date as well as the date on which the health facility confirmed actual receipt, separately.